|My Favourite Planet > English > Europe > Greece > Macedonia > Stageira & Olympiada|

 "This was by far the greatest of all expeditions that we know of.
 The one that Darius led against the Scythians is nothing compared to it; neither is the Scythian expedition when they burst into Media in pursuit of the Cimmerians and subdued and ruled almost all the upper lands of Asia (it was for this that Darius afterwards attempted to punish them).
 According to the reports, the expedition led by the sons of Atreus against Troy is also nothing by comparison; neither is the one of the Mysians and Teucrians which before the Trojan war crossed the Bosphorus into Europe, subdued all the Thracians, and came down to the Ionian sea, marching southward as far as the river Peneus."

-Herodotus, The Histories, Book VII, chapter 20, 2.
+Herodotus, The Histories, Book 7, chapter 20, section 2.
 At Perseus Digital Library.

 24. Herodotus on Xerxes in Halkidiki 480 BC